malikahmadmukhtar/Campaign-Assistant-FastApi/readme.md

-# AI Marketing Assistant Chat Interface
+# AI Facebook Marketing Assistant

 This project provides a chat-based interface for an AI Marketing Assistant, designed to help users create and manage Facebook advertising campaigns, ad sets, and products through natural language prompts.
 The system leverages **LangChain with tool calling** for intelligent response generation, a **SQLite backend** for data storage (authentication and chat history), and a **FastAPI backend with Uvicorn** to serve the application and handle API requests.
 The front-end is a dynamic web interface offering **voice input and output capabilities**.